-- 1. All first year students should register for 9 to 12 hours fall/spring (summer hours not required). - 2.
-Prior to admission to doctoral candidacy, students should register for 9 hours fall/spring (summer hours not required). - 3.
-Candidates should register for a minimum of 2 hours each semester (fall/spring/summer). - 4.
-Pre-candidates on local half-time internships or other local off-campus placements should register for 9 hours fall/spring (summer hours not required). - 5.
-Candidates on local half-time internships or other local off-campus placements should register for a minimum of 2 hours each semester (fall/spring/summer). - 6.
-Candidates on local full-time internships should register for a minimum of 2 hours each semester (fall/spring/summer). - 7.
-Pre-candidates and candidates who are on out-of-town internships or placements and who are not using University resources should register for 2 hours each semester (fall/spring/summer). - 8.
-Students on full-time clinical internship off campus (as part of the APA-accredited internship cycle) may request that Laura Pierce submit a form to the Office of Graduate Studies who will enroll them for the CST 6920 Non-Credit Graduate Study Course (fall/spring/summer), which will allow them to be considered in student status for purposes of the Registrar's office and for any previous student loans.
+- 1. Prior to admission to doctoral candidacy, students should register for 9 hours fall/spring (summer hours not required). - 2.
+Doctoral candidates should register for a minimum of 2 hours each semester (fall/spring/summer). - 3.
+Pre-candidates on local half-time internships or other local off-campus placements should register for 9 hours fall/spring (summer hours not required).

+- 4. Candidates on local half-time internships or other local off-campus placements should register for a minimum of 2 hours each semester (fall/spring/summer). - 5.
+Candidates on local full-time internships should register for a minimum of 2 hours each semester (fall/spring/summer). - 6.
+Pre-candidates and candidates who are on out-of-town internships or placements and who are not using University resources should register for 2 hours each semester (fall/spring/summer). - 7.
+Students on full-time clinical internship off campus (as part of the APA-accredited internship cycle) may request that Laura Pierce submit a form to the Office of Graduate Studies who will enroll them for the IDS 6940 Cooperative Internship (fall/spring/summer), which will allow them to be considered in student status for purposes of the Registrar's office and for any previous student loans.
 Note, however, that if new student loans are desired, then students must register for at least 5 credits per semester based on current federal student loan requirements.
-Note that students cannot use the CST 6920 zero credit option for the semester they intend to graduate, since they must be enrolled in at least two dissertation credits at that time.
+Note that, although students may defend their dissertation while enrolled in the IDS 6940 non-credit course option, students cannot use the IDS 6940 zero-credit option for the semester they intend to graduate, since they must be enrolled in at least two dissertation credits at that time.
+The Office of Graduate Studies has informed us that this course may eventually become a one credit hour course and students would be charged for one credit hour of in-state tuition.
+If and when this happens, then students would no longer have a non-credit course option, and may want to instead register for their concentration Internship course (PSY6946 Clinical Internship or PSY6946 Internship in I-O Psychology).

 Students seeking a reduction in course loads below these minimal requirements based on financial hardship or other personal reasons must submit such requests to the department's Graduate Program Committee via Laura Pierce in 4114A for approval at least two months in advance of the semester during which they will carry a reduced load.
 Under some circumstances, it might be advisable to request a leave of absence rather than a reduced load.
 The department GPC's Request for Reduction in Registration Hours form is available on the department's website.
 Before submitting these forms, however, students should consider the implications of taking less than a full load.
 Note that credit hour requirements to defer student loans may be more than the minimum numbers stated above.
 It is recommended that students holding loans check the requirements of their lending institution.
-Students receiving Veterans' Administration benefits should also confirm enrollment requirements.
 Students may also be subject to tax withholding if they are not registered as full-time students.
 Finally, to maintain student status according to USF, students must maintain continuous enrollment (see Graduate Catalog).